lakejs/lake/README.md

 ## Development

-To build Lake or modify its source code, you need to download the repository and start a development server that includes an HTTP service and real-time bundling.
+For local development, you need to download the source code and run a development server that includes an HTTP service and real-time bundling.

 ``` bash
 # Clone the repository